 What happens when I stop paying my credit card bills?

-Once you fall behind on a credit card payment by more than 4-6 months, the bank writes the debt off as “uncollectible debt.”
-By writing the debt off, the bank gets reimbursed for any lost funds.
-Your debt will then get sold to a third-party debt collection company so that the banks can make additional profit.
+Once you fall behind on a credit card payment by more than 4-6 months, the bank will write-off the debt as an “uncollectible debt.”
+By writing the debt off, the bank financially benefits through tax breaks, essentially getting reinbursed.
+Plus, banks use insurance to recoup lost revenue, like your debt was an asset that went bad.
+Your debt will then get sold to a third-party debt collection company so that the banks can make additional profit, not having any regard for your personal life and the long-term devastating effects they just inflicted on your life.
 The debt collection company will then add-on more fees so that they are profitable.
 Debt collectors then start calling and harassing you, until you get scared and pay.
 It’s a vicious cycle designed to make the banks rich.

 How does a debt settlement program work?